MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Tweens and Timers.md

 * `duration` - How much time it will take for the tween to complete.
 * `ease` - The tweening method used, example: `circInOut`.
 Default ease is `linear`.

+Example : `noteTweenX('oppStrum0', 0, 700, 1, 'backIn')`

+This will tween the 1st receptor to the X position 700, it will take 1 second to reach this position, it will preform this tween with the ease `backIn`.

 ### noteTweenY(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
 Does a tween on a receptor's Y position.